SkyHorizon3/SSE-Dynamic-String-Distributor/doc/Doc.md

 ```

 ## Replace QUST NNAM, INFO NAM1
-Use this scheme for QUST NNAM, INFO NAM1, MESG ITXT, PERK EPF2 replacements.
+Use this scheme for QUST NNAM, INFO NAM1 replacements.

 ```json